Kitchen Round Table Talks

 To secure your spot, please register through the link below:

-DNA Oddities: Uncovering the Strange Truths of Genetic Research Tue May 20, 6:30 pm | DNA and biological reproduction are more complex than most people realize.
+DNA Oddities: The Strange Truth About DNA Tue May 20, 6:30 pm | DNA and biological reproduction are more complex than most people realize.
 Misunderstandings about how DNA is inherited can lead to false assumptions and confusing, seemingly contradictory results.
 This presentation reveals fascinating and little-known facts about DNA that are crucial for interpreting unexpected genetic findings.
 Topics include: the importance of centimorgans, DNA crossovers, vanishing twin syndrome, chimeras, and the impact of endogamy.
 Technical detail and jargon will be kept to a minimum, making these concepts accessible to all.
 To register for this event please use this link: https://us02web.zoom.us/meeting/register/8a4cRDcnRASgNjgBiEFqWg Scott Lee is a retired software engineer that has researched his family history since 1979.
 He has served as an officer in several genealogical societies and lectures on genealogical topics.
 Currently, he is president of the Arkansas Genealogical Society.
 In 1995, he helped design the GEDCOM 5.5 standard for transporting genealogical data, improving its syntax to be more easily read by software and fixing several issues in date specifications.
 He created the calendar conversion website rosettacalendar.com and his date manipulation library (sdncal20) is used by many software packages including PHP which is used in more than half of all websites.
 Scott grew up in Little Rock, Arkansas, but his work took him to Indiana, Oregon, North Carolina, and New York City.
 In retirement, he, and his wife, Deirdre, have returned to their families in Arkansas.
 His career included the medical field, engineering computer graphics, and consulting in the process of building reliable software.
 In retirement, he is working in the design of deep learning neural networks and software for genealogy.
 In his spare time, he enjoys writing science fiction, studying ancient calendars, writing open source software, keeping up with the latest advances in physics and astronomy, and of course researching his family history. |

 Ancestral Enslavers and the Enslaved – Mica L. Anders Tue Jun 17, 6:30 pm | Please join us for our free Zoom presentation!
 It’s all about blending rigorous research with storytelling.
 We dig deep into archives, pore over old documents, and piece together the puzzles of the past.
 Then Mica and her team transform those findings into something special – whether that’s a family history narrative that brings your ancestors to life or a museum exhibit that reshapes how we see our local history.
 To register for this event please use this link: https://us02web.zoom.us/meeting/register/J7huq-qyQ06T1XtZweiJwg Mica Anders is the driving force behind Anders Genealogical Services.com. https://www.andersgenealogicalservices.com/ She is passionate about uncovering the rich, often overlooked stories of our past.
 With a focus on African American and Midwestern U.S. genealogy, she has worked with clients and organizations in the U.S., Canada, Jamaica, and the UK, bringing underrepresented stories to light.
 As a member of the Association of Professional Genealogists, the first ever history fellow at the Minnesota African American Heritage Museum, and recipient of the 2023 Minnesota Genealogical Society Pioneer Award, she upholds the highest standards in her research.
 Her dedication and expertise make her a sought-after collaborator for projects that bring forgotten histories to life. |